HammadRafique29/Mag-Security/readme.md

-# 🔐 Personal Security Toolkit
+# 🔐 Mag-Security

-A simple yet powerful command-line Python application for securely encrypting and decrypting text messages or spreadsheet data.
+A powerful command-line Python based **Personal Security Toolkit** for securely encrypting and decrypting text messages or spreadsheet data.
 This tool also supports reading from local Excel files or public Google Sheets.

 ## 📦 Features